Over the years, I’ve come to find that when doing a home project that involves wood, cherry and maple are some of my favorite options.

 Can Maple Wood be Used for Flooring?

-It is straightforward to maintain and will only need a good sweep and wash once in a while.
+It is straightforward to maintain and will only need a good sweep and wash occasionally.
 The strength of the wood will also ensure that the wood lasts a long time when used for flooring, and it will not need regular replacement.
 In the long run, it is considered an investment in flooring that will last decades.

 Can Cherry Wood be Used for Flooring?